EMDevelop/edwardmartin/README.md

 Check it out here: www.edwardjamesmartin.co.uk

+I'm using noCodeApi.com to access a list of all my projects.

 ### React Setup

 - Make a project with no capital letters or spaces in the name